do-jonathan4/lfz-m1/exercises/css-media-queries/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Give two examples of media features that you can query in an `@media` rule.
-- Which HTML meta tag is used in mobile-responsive web pages?